whitneyburton/portfolios/students/1606-back/susi-irwin/20160804-susi-irwin-m1.markdown

 ### Giving Feedback

 * Mark Miranda - Mark was my first student interaction at Turing, as he was my pre-work guide.
 I had no idea that pre-work guides were only required to check in with students for around 30 minutes per week!
 Mark checked in with me literally every day before I began Module 1.
 He was my champion when it came to the pre-work but also to my countdown for giving notice at my job, approaching my last day of work, taking time for myself before Turing started, and sending me good luck on my first day.
 He has been a constant source of support academically as well as emotionally.
 Because of Mark, I am no longer afraid to speak up and ask for help.
 Mark has shown me, by his example, what it means to be a software developer.
 Above and beyond does not even begin to describe what Mark has done for me over the past few months (he reached out to me initially in early May).
 I am not sure I would have come as far as I have in the past 6 weeks if it wasn't for his encouragement, support, and honesty.
+* Kerry Sheldon - I have had the pleasure of getting to know Kerry during my first Module at Turing.
+She has been an leader in the Pahlka Posse from the first session and was a driving force all term.
+Her calm demeanor, direct approach to problems, and technique of helping is just incredible.
+She is a natural leader and organizer and has a knack for drawing people in.
+I paired with Kerry for a session with Battleship and she noticed that I was a visual learner; she took the time to use my index cards and drawings to make sure I understood what my next steps were.
+She has gone out of her way to check in with me to see how I am progressing and feeling.
+Kerry has made a huge impact on me and I hope to pay-it-forward in the same manner during my next Modules.
+Thank you for being such an inspiration, Kerry!
 * Jasmin Hudacsek - Jasmin was an absolute delight to partner with on Night Writer.
 Her strong organizational skills and motivated attitude pushed us forward at a fantastic rate.
 Jasmin is easy to communicate with in person, as well as remotely.
 I was excited to be paired with her for our first paired project and was not disappointed.
 She has an innate ability to calm nerves and logically look at the issues as they are presented.
 Jasmin was able to keep our motivation alive even when we hit bumps in the road.
 Her enthusiasm and charisma are absolutely wonderful!
 * Raphael Barbo - Raphael was such an amazing support through Black Thursday as well as the rest of Module 1.
 Academically he was able to coach me through difficult spots while still keeping our pace lively and productive.
 He never thought twice about breaking issues down into smaller steps and reminding me that I was capable of anything.
 He has a very logical and positive way of approaching coding.
 Raphael was an emotional support for me as well as this project was a challenge for me.
 He was able to calmly lead me down the path needed to contribute to our project.
 * Ryan Workman - Ryan's enthusiasm and positivity are absolutely contagious.
 His passion for coding and helping others make him an amazing asset to our cohort as well as the Turing community at large.
 At times his passion and enthusiasm take him down adventurous Ruby paths, but a gentle nudge to follow the spec brings him back immediately.
 He paired with me on Battleship and was an incredible partner through some very challenging code.
 His patience and encouraging words allowed me to stop doubting myself and be more confident in my learning.
 I have not received so many high-fives in one afternoon in my entire life!